-Work on remodelling the Anniversary Gardens in Welwyn Garden City town centre is nearing completion.
+Work on remodelling the Anniversary Gardens in Welwyn Garden City town centre is now complete!

-Planting throughout the gardens started in February, using funding secured from the government's Welcome Back Fund - designed to support initiatives that encourage shoppers and visitors safely back to high streets and town centres.
+The remodelled Anniversary Gardens in the heart of WGC town centre were officially reopened on 30 May to celebrate the Queen's Platinum Jubilee.
+Planting started in February, using funding secured from the government's Welcome Back Fund - designed to support initiatives that encourage shoppers and visitors safely back to high streets and town centres.

 This redevelopment work follows on from the recent improvements to Stonehills.
 Hertfordshire County Council led on the project in partnership with WHBC in creating a new public space at Stonehills' northern end.
 It will make the area safer for pedestrians and cyclists and provide an ideal meeting spot for outdoor shopping, dining and events.